dolthub/docs/content/reference/sql/supported-clients/sql-editors.md

 ## Setting up Dolt with Tableplus

 [Tableplus](https://tableplus.com/) is the recommended SQL editor to use with dolt.
-In this guide we will go step-by-step to clone a Dolt repo and connect it to Tableplus.
+Let's clone a Dolt repo and connect it to Tableplus.

 ### Step 1: Cloning a repository.